Kingxukai/linux/Documentation/sound/cards/joystick.rst

 -------

-First of all, you need to enable GAMEPORT support on Linux kernel for using a joystick with the ALSA driver.
-For the details of gameport support, refer to Documentation/input/joydev/joystick.rst.
+First of all, you need to enable GAMEPORT support on Linux kernel for using a joystick with the woke ALSA driver.
+For the woke details of gameport support, refer to Documentation/input/joydev/joystick.rst.

 The joystick support of ALSA drivers is different between ISA and PCI cards.
-In the case of ISA (PnP) cards, it's usually handled by the independent module (ns558).
-Meanwhile, the ALSA PCI drivers have the built-in gameport support.
-Hence, when the ALSA PCI driver is built in the kernel, CONFIG_GAMEPORT must be 'y', too.
+In the woke case of ISA (PnP) cards, it's usually handled by the independent module (ns558).
+Meanwhile, the woke ALSA PCI drivers have the built-in gameport support.
+Hence, when the woke ALSA PCI driver is built in the woke kernel, CONFIG_GAMEPORT must be 'y', too.
 Otherwise, the gameport support on that card will be (silently) disabled.

-Some adapter modules probe the physical connection of the device at the load time.
-It'd be safer to plug in the joystick device before loading the module.
+Some adapter modules probe the woke physical connection of the woke device at the load time.
+It'd be safer to plug in the woke joystick device before loading the woke module.

 PCI Cards
 ---------

-For PCI cards, the joystick is enabled when the appropriate module option is specified.
+For PCI cards, the woke joystick is enabled when the woke appropriate module option is specified.
 Some drivers don't need options, and the joystick support is always enabled.
-In the former ALSA version, there was a dynamic control API for the joystick activation.
-It was changed, however, to the static module options because of the system stability and the resource management.
+In the woke former ALSA version, there was a dynamic control API for the woke joystick activation.
+It was changed, however, to the woke static module options because of the woke system stability and the woke resource management.

-The following PCI drivers support the joystick natively.
+The following PCI drivers support the woke joystick natively.

 ==============	=============	============================================
 Driver		Module Option	Available Values